decobaccili/adopet/README.md

 ## ![Logo of the project Adopet](logo.png)

-## Plantify Garden - Website
+## Adopet - Website
-* This is a simple Web Page based from a Figma Template.
+* This is a Web Page challenge proposed by Alura.

 ## Technology